 Homework will be assigned every day and its completion is necessary for your success in this class.
 Homework will be checked for completion and on occasion accuracy.
 You will have an opportunity each day in class to ask questions regarding homework.
 Homework is accepted until the day of the unit assessment only for full credit.
 After the test, late homework grade will be given up to two weeks after the test for retest purposes.
 Students will only receive 50% credit for late assignments upto the retest date.
 No credit is given for homework submitted after the retest date!

-**classwork and homework will be graded daily and are typically graded for completion but may also be checked for correctness.
-Assignments ar graded on a 5 point scale.
-(0pts did not complete or incomplete, 1 pt no work shown or inaccurate work, or homework pink slip is submitted.
+**Assignments are graded on a 5 point scale.
+(0 pts did not complete or incomplete, 1 pt no work shown or inaccurate work, or homework pink slip is submitted.
 See rubric for other scores.)
 Daily grades will be added together on test quiz days.
 Example: a 20 point grade = 4 assignments total.

 Absences and Grades

 A grade of zero (0) will be given for all missed work.
-If you are absent, it is your responsibility to get what you need from the makeup folder, via email, or there may be a link on my blog to the assignments.
+If you are absent, it is your responsibility to get what you need from the makeup folder, via email, blogs, or message me on REMIND to receive a copy of an assignment.
 It is your responsibility to talk to me within two days of your absence to schedule any make-up quizzes or tests.
 Being absent for the review day before a test/quiz does not exempt one from taking it.